 Their fee represents good value for money for those with smaller sized investments of say, less than £10,000, but quickly becomes more expensive than their competitors when you have a portfolio size of over £50,000.

-When we compare Wealthify’s fees to Moneyfarm, for example, you’ll find that once you’ve hit the 10k mark you should really be starting to shop around, even if you are sticking with a Robo-advisor service as there are much more competitive fees out there.
+When I compare Wealthify’s fees to Moneyfarm, for example, you’ll find that once you’ve hit the 10k mark you should really be starting to shop around, even if you are sticking with a Robo-advisor service as there are much more competitive fees out there.

-Opening an Account with Wealthify
+Opening an account with Wealthify

 Then you pick your investment style (there are 5 levels of risk to choose from) and the handy calculator on the right will give you a rough estimate of how much you could have in your account in 10 years’ time.
 Next, you select whether you want to go down the regular route or ethical route in terms of funds.

 You’re then given a quick summary of some key information about the types of investments that are going to be in the funds you’re investing in as well as the geographic location and the names of the funds themselves so you can go out and do some further research if you prefer.